-Note: if you have a question, or would like to talk with me, feel free to hang around after the lecture, or send me an e-mail and we will schedule a virtual meeting.
+Note: if you have a question or would like to talk with me, feel free to hang around after the lecture, or send me an e-mail and we will schedule a virtual meeting.
+Required background: undergraduate level of igneous petrology and geochemistry.
+Knowledge of isotope geochemistry recommended.